aws-ia/terraform-adobe-magento/README.md

 **Authors**

-*James Cowie, Pat McManaman, and Mikko Sivula, Shero Commerce*
+James Cowie, Pat McManaman, and Mikko Sivula, Shero Commerce

-*Kenny Rajan, Dan Taoka, and Vikram Mehto, Amazon Web Services*
+Kenny Rajan, Dan Taoka, and Vikram Mehto, Amazon Web Services

 # Install Terraform
 See [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 # Sign up for Terraform Cloud
-Sign up and log in to [Terraform Cloud](https://app.terraform.io/signup/account).
-A free tier is available if you don't have an account.
+Log in to [Terraform Cloud](https://app.terraform.io/signup/account).
+If you don't have an account, you can sign up for a free tier.

 ## Configure Terraform Cloud API access